 Search for any of the popular sparkling water brands and your teeth and you will find a bounty of articles claiming it’s the worst thing ever for your teeth, that it has no real effect on your teeth, or that it might be bad or might not be.
 So, where does the truth lie?
 What do we know about how carbonated flavored (or unflavored) water interacts with tooth enamel?
+Is seltzer water really bad for your teeth?
+Can sparkling water cause cavities?
 Here’s a quick rundown of the good, the bad, and the ugly (in reverse order):

 First, The Ugly

 In one of the few studies on carbonated water’s impact on enamel health (as opposed to the numerous studies on soda’s impact on enamel health), enamel hardness was effected by low or high levels of carbonation in water.
 Highly carbonated water, regardless of the presence of calcium, stripped a considerable amount of minerals from the enamel surface.

 Etched enamel surfaces were even more vulnerable to damage from carbonated water.
 Although this was a study of teeth in simulated conditions (an in vitro study) instead of teeth in real world conditions (an in vivo study), there’s enough evidence to suggest that teeth that are already weakened are far more susceptible to damage from drinking carbonated water than healthy teeth.